leboeuf/ledmatrix/README.md

 (Change your serial interface accordingly. `ino serial` will guess it for you.)

-After running the previous `stty` command, you can send commands to the board manually using:
+After running the previous `stty` command, you can send commands to the board manually using one of the following:
 ```
 cat commands.txt > /dev/tty.usbmodem1411
-or
 echo "test" > /dev/tty.usbmodem1411
 ```

 ## Wiring